HeliosOrg/SimpleDataIntegration/README.md

 # Simple Data Integration in UE4 by Helios

 ### About
-Integrating external data sources (i.e Twitter's API, data from an AWS server) into UE4 can be a real hassle for even the most experienced of developers.
+Integrating external data sources (i.e Twitter's API, data from an AWS server) into Unreal Engine 4 can be a real hassle for even the most experienced of developers.
 And for developers who primarily use Blueprints visual-scripting to build applications, this hassle becomes a near impossibility.
 More often than not, developers well-versed in handling web requests via simple AJAX calls must write vanilla C++ in UE4 to replicate the same functionality.
 Yuck!

 Enter the **Helios Simple Data Integration (SDI) Plugin**.